katriendg/aio-dapr-inner-dev/README.md

 ## Debugging C# Sample PubSub with Dapr Pluggable Component to AIO MQTT

-The sample application found in the folder `/src/csharp/SamplePubSub/` is a .NET application that leverages Dapr for PubSub with AIO's MQ service to subscribe and publish messages.
+The sample application found in the folder `/src/csharp/SamplePubSub/` is a .NET application which leverages Dapr PubSub with Azure IoT Operations' MQ service to subscribe and publish messages.
 You can debug this application within the  environment by leveraging [VS Code Kubernetes Tools - Debugging](https://github.com/vscode-kubernetes-tools/vscode-kubernetes-tools/blob/master/debug-on-kubernetes.md), which is already pre-installed and configured within the Dev Container.

 The Dockerfile used to build the container image for the pod is configured to include the required [debugging tools](https://github.com/vscode-kubernetes-tools/vscode-kubernetes-tools/blob/master/debug-on-kubernetes.md#6-dotnet-debugging).
 The `dev.Dockerfile` for development and debugging purposes can be reviewed here: [dev.Dockerfile](./src/csharp/SamplePubSub/dev.Dockerfile).